 Proposals at this stage pertain only to the blockchain protocol.
 This means actions related to the logic and functioning of the blockchain itself (rather than broader design changes or marketing ideas).
 This means councillors can vote on everything from the allocation of treasury funds to development work, for example, proposing a new runtime module or proposing a transaction, such as minting an NFT.

 At this stage, it is only councillors who can put forward a proposal.
 Community members can petition council members to put forward their ideas.
 In this way, councillors act as a voice for the community.

 In order for a proposal to be passed, over 50% of the council must vote in its favour.
 The council acts as an essential first layer of security to ensure that only proposals that serve to protect and enhance the CENNZnet blockchain are put forward to the broader community.

 It is very important that councillors are active and consider all proposals carefully before voting.
 Once a proposal has been passed (by the council and then the community) it can be enacted by the chain.
 This means if dangerous or unsafe proposals are approved it could put the whole chain at risk.
 While the council can theoretically propose to undo a previous proposal, this will take time.

 Once a proposal has been passed by over 50% of the council it will be passed onto the wider token holder community.
 The community then have the power to veto the motion.
 If the proposal is not vetoed it will be enacted by the chain at a pre-agreed time.

 Councillors are the backbone of the CENNZnet blockchain and are essential to the chain staying safe and relevant.
 They also represent the interests of the entire chain community.
 For these reasons, councillors must bring some key qualities along and be officially elected by the community.

-The tech enabling governance is almost ready to go.
-We therefore anticipate that we will be able to hold our first council election in January 2022.
+We anticipate that we will be able to hold our first Council election in 2022.

 In the meantime you can prepare yourself by: